islandcontroller/euc2mqtt/README.md

 3. Search for *Mosquitto broker* and select the result
 4. Click on *Install*

+> [!NOTE]
+> When using the *Mosquitto broker* Add-on, your MQTT broker hostname will be the same as your Homeassistant's, e.g. "`homeassistant.local`".

 ### Create a new Homeassistant user for data ingest

 As mosquitto requires authentication, I heavily suggest creating a new user for data ingest.